 The claim has been that the tremendous challenges and problems that universities in Greece currently face can be attributed to the adoption of a neo-liberal outlook by successive governments in control of the central state.
+I are recorded for New Zealand at 2.4%, Ireland at 6.8% and Chile at 7%; the OECD countries average stands at 26.4% (Klossas 2014).

-I think that this claim makes some sense only in very overall terms.
+think that this claim makes some sense only in very overall terms.